- Hello Again, Welcome Back

 Because now we may find ourselves experiencing ‘Empty Nest Syndrome’.
 This is a very real concern as it can leave many women at a loss with how to fill their days.

-Yes, we still may have a husband and he may still be working…but now it’s just the two of you.
+Yes, we still may have a husband and he may still be working…and now it’s just the two of you.
+BUT, this is an amazing time to reconnect with each other and plan those adventures that you’re now able to revisit.

 The previous bustle of running a busy household, organizing things for the kids, rushing home from work to cook a family meal and, preparing everyone for the next day…is no longer needed.